greenfiling/servemanager-client/README.md

 - API field `jobs.affidavit_count` is represented in the client as `Job.documentsCount` to match the `jobs.documents` field to which it refers.
 - API field `jobs.document_to_be_served_count` is represented in the client as `Job.documentsToBeServedCount`, pluralizing "documents" to match that of the `jobs.documents_to_be_served` field to which it refers.
 - API field `jobs.attempt_count` is represented in the client as `Job.attemptsCount`, pluralizing "attempts" to match that of the `jobs.attempts` field to which it refers.
+- When creating or updating a job, the documented way of uploading documents is to specify the existence of the documents in the create, then use a raw PUT to post the file.
+This is simplified by the `JobClient.completeUpload()` smclient method.
+It can be further simplified by using the undocumented `ServiceDocument.externalUrl` member.
+When this is set on a ServiceDocument object that is being passed to ServeManager during a `create()`, ServeManager will pull the file contents from that URL and save it without needing an extra step from the client.